funkaro1/moire-constructor/README.md

 Initialize a moire object with the following parameters:

--interference_distance: Distance between two interference lines (in 3D cases, this represents the distance on the surface without distortion).
+- interference_distance: Distance between two interference lines (in 3D cases, this represents the distance on the surface without distortion).

--base_grid_gap: Gap between the lines forming the base grid (the equidistant grid overlaid to create the desired moire pattern).
+- base_grid_gap: Gap between the lines forming the base grid (the equidistant grid overlaid to create the desired moire pattern).

--angle: Angle of the interference lines.
+- angle: Angle of the interference lines.

 ```bash
 moire = Moirepattern.Moire(interference_distance, base_grid_gap, angle)